reasonml/reasonml.github.io/src/pages/guide/language/boolean.md

 ### Design Decisions

-This section assumes knowledge with [variants](/guide/language/variant).
-If it's your first time reading this guide, feel free to come back to this later!
+_This section assumes knowledge with [variants](/guide/language/variant).
+If it's your first time reading this guide, feel free to come back to this later_!

 Boolean is (only conceptually) a special case of a variant: `type bool = True | False`.
 Design-wise, this elegantly removes the need to hard-code a boolean type in the type system.
 The drawback is that, just like variants, the constructors are [compiled into a less readable but faster representation](https://bucklescript.github.io/bucklescript/js-demo/?gist=fa7c72e81d7ac31977da1500ee4fa6d4).
 This is why BuckleScript lacks information, at a later stages, to compile Reason true/false into JavaScript's true/false.